 How to Sell NFTs

 Ether is the most common cryptocurrency you can sell your NFTs for.
-So it's easier if you create your NFT on the Ethereum network since this is what most people are using.
+So it's easier if you create your NFT on the Ethereum network.

 The platforms mentioned above all operate the same, so you will most likely have to perform the below steps when setting up your NFT for sale.